-Just like keeping backups of your WordPress site, managing WordPress users and keeping people out who have no business in there is all part of running your site.
+Just like keeping backups of your WordPress site, you are managing WordPress users, and keeping people out who have no business in there is all part of running your site.
 This guide will show you an easy way to give WordPress temporary admin access to someone without having to create a user or give them your password.

 This comes in handy when you need to give a designer or developer temporary access to your site to do work.
 Or if you want someone to be able to view a post that's not yet published to get their feedback or input.
 Sure, you could create a whole new user with a password and set permissions accordingly.
 But there's really no need to go through all that hassle.